resource-watch/data-pre-processing/faostat-import-export/README.md

 The data source provided the dataset as one CSV file.

-Below, we describe the steps used to to reformat the table so that it is formatted correctly to upload to Carto.
+Below, we describe the steps used to reformat the table so that it is formatted correctly for upload to Carto.

 1. Import the data as a pandas dataframe.
 2. Convert column headers to lower case.